whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    - Best way this is done is to use a genome browser
      - There are many genome browsers out there some of the more popular ones include UCSC genome browser and GIVE.
    - GIVE allows easy lookup and code generation for ChIP-Seq data
       - Using the code template you are able to manipulate your data in a way that suits your needs.
-More information about give can be found [here](#here)
+More information about give can be found [here [6]](#here).

    #### Example: